sdonohoo/forecasting/internal_docs/tsperf_rules.md

     where \<benchmark path\> is a root benchmark directory, for example energy_load/problem1

 4. Follow the instructions in the README file and provision the resource group, Batch AI workspace, Batch AI cluster and storage account with file share and blob storage.
+When creating resources, please record *resource group name*, *storage account name*, *storage account key* and *file share name*.
+You will need to provide these parameters it the later steps.

 5. Upload <submission directory>/train_score.py script to file share account by following the instructions in README file.